 -

-I work as an existential psychosexologist.
-My focus is sex therapy (sexual concerns with a psychological focus) & the exploration of individual relationship patterns & dynamics.
+I work as an existential sex therapist and clinical sexologist.
+My focus is sex therapy (sexual concerns with a psychological focus) via the exploration of individual relationship patterns & dynamics.

 I work primarily from an Existential psychotherapy orientation.
-Existential therapy does not categorize and pathologize people to fit in diagnostic boxes.
+Existential therapy does not categorize and pathologize people to fit in diagnostic boxes, absent severe presentations which rarely present for sex therapy.
 This form of therapy views human behavior as simply trying to work out life challenges to your best ability.
 The problem is that no one hands out a roadmap to guide you through life’s challenges.
 Here, we work to understand all that is you and navigate within that.

 Slow is Smooth, Smooth is Fast

 Beginning therapy is not something to rush.
-The decision is best made through clarity rather than persuasion.
+The decision is best made through clarity and clarity can arrive in layers.
 I encourage you to take time with this site to understand how I work, who this approach tends to serve and what existential therapy, including existential sex therapy, may open in your life.

-If, after reading, the work feels aligned, you’re welcome to schedule an initial session.
-Therapy begins only after informed consent is completed.
-The first session is a full therapeutic hour, oriented toward understanding how you are living and whether this work feels right to continue.
+If, after reading, the work feels aligned, you’re welcome to schedule a discovery call.
+Therapy begins only after informed consent is completed per the law, so therapeutic work (analysis, interpretation, “tips or advice”) will not be provided during the discovery call.
+The first session is an 80 minute session, oriented toward understanding how you are living and whether this work feels right to continue.

 Featured